davegallant/site/content/blog/amazon-ebs-csi-driver-terraform/index.md

 - EKS add-on (aws-ebs-csi-driver)
 - OIDC provider

-This sounded simple enough but I was unable to find a "grab-and-go" terraform example that followed the recommendations in the docs.
+This sounded simple enough but I was unable to find a "grab-and-go" Terraform example that followed the recommendations in the docs.
 I saw some suggestions about attaching an `AmazonEBSCSIDriverPolicy` policy to the node groups but did not think this was the best idea since this would allow many pods to potentially have access to the EC2 API.

 After a few minutes of LLM prompting, I was unimpressed with the results.
-I began to piece together the config myself, and after some trial and error, this is the terraform that I came up with:
+I began to piece together the config myself, and after some trial and error, this is the Terraform that I came up with:

 ```hcl